wuc9521/CS-scholars-report/sync/sections/impl.typ

 == Dataset // Done

-Our dataset is asnapshot of #link("https://academictree.org")[Academic Family Tree] taken on 2024-02-20.
+Our dataset is a snapshot of #link("https://academictree.org")[Academic Family Tree] taken on 2024-02-20.
 The data can be accessed from #link("https://zenodo.org/records/6349537")[this link] and explanations of columns are provided on #link("https://academictree.org/export.php")[the official website].

 Originally, we downloaded these `csv` files:
 - `locations.csv`,